PerimeterX/perimeterx-nginx-plugin/README.md

 #### <a name="sensitive-routes"></a> Sensitive Routes

-Lists of route prefixes and suffixes.
-The PerimeterX module will always match the request URI with these lists, and if a match is found will create a server-to-server call, even if the cookie is valid and its score is low.
+A list of route prefixes and suffixes.
+The PerimeterX module always matches the request URI with the prefixes and suffixes lists.
+When a match is found, the PerimeterX module creates a server-to-server call, even when the cookie is valid and its score is low.

 **Default: Empty list**